tpascarella/sr50/docs/community/contributing.md

 # Contributing

-SR50 is open source so anyone can contribute to the site!
+>Ways to contribute to this project.

+## Content Edits/Requests

 You can either
 - Submit a pull request on Github,